Ty1776/reading-notes/201/class11notes.md

 ## Things I want to know more about

 Using srcset (real life example)
-Embeding video files and creating your own control
+Embeding video files and creating your own controls